singhkpratham/geocompr/03-attribute-operations.md

 `sum()` and `n()` were the aggregating functions.
 The result is an `sf` object with a single row representing the world (this works thanks to the geometric operation 'union', as explained in Section \@ref(geometry-unions)).

-Let's combine what we've learned so far about **dplyr** by chaining together functions to find the world's 3 most populous continents (with `dplyr::n()` ) and the number of countries they contain (the result of this command is presented in Table \@ref(tab:continents)):
+Let's combine what we have learned so far about **dplyr** by chaining together functions to find the world's 3 most populous continents (with `dplyr::n()` ) and the number of countries they contain (the result of this command is presented in Table \@ref(tab:continents)):

 ```r